Cal-GETC

 Area 5—Physical and Biological Sciences

 Two courses and a minimum of 7 semester units are required.
 Select one course from 5A and one course from 5B.
 One course must include a corresponding laboratory.
-(Lab courses are noted with the # symbol.)
+(Laboratory courses in 5A and 5B are noted with the # symbol.
+Courses in 5A and 5B noted with the * symbol have a corresponding lab course listed in 5C.)

 5A.
 Physical Science (one course)